kowabunga-cloud/kowabunga-cloud.github.io/content/en/docs/admin-guide/provision-users.md

 weight: 3
 ---

 Your **Kahuna** instance is now up and running, let's get things and create a few admin users accounts.
 At first, we only have the super-admin API key that was previously set through Ansible deployment.
 We'll make use of it to provision further users and associated teams.
-After all, we want a nominative user acount for each contributor, right ?
+After all, we want a nominative user account for each contributor, right ?

 Back to TF config, let's edit the **terraform/providers.tf** file: